MoeraOrg/moeraorg.github.io/development/node-api/headers.md

     X-Accept-Moera: {version}
 </h4>

-This header is sent by the client in HTTP request.
+This header is sent by the client in the HTTP request.
 It signals that the client supports Moera REST API of the given version.
 Currently only version `1.0` is defined.